dgoldstein1/DavidsWebsite/content/about.md

 {{< figure class="image main" src="/images/david_jolena_shenendoah.jpg" >}}

-Originally from Sharon, Massachusetts, and attened school in Saint Paul, Minnesota, I now live happily with my fiancé in Washington, D.C., who works at an NGO helping girls in rural Kenya.
+Originally from Sharon, Massachusetts, and attened Macalester College in Saint Paul, Minnesota, I now live happily with my fiancé in Washington, D.C., who works at an NGO helping girls in rural Kenya.
 In my spare time I enjoy hiking in Shenandoah National Park, running around DC, biking along the Potomac, and on rainy days, playing piano by the window or curling up with a good book.